They Hid The Gluten Under 30+ Chemical Names.

-Join celiacs worldwide who use Check Gluten to shop, cook, and eat out with confidence.
+Join the growing community of celiacs who use Check Gluten to shop, cook, and eat out with confidence every single day.

 "I scan everything before it goes in the cart.
 Caught gluten in a 'natural flavoring' I never would have noticed.
 This app is a lifesaver for my celiac daughter."